KomodoPlatform/developer-docs/docs/mmV2/LP/walkthrough.md

 sidebar: auto
 ---

-# Be a Liquidity Provider for AtomicDEX
+# How To Become a Liquidity Provider for AtomicDEX

 ## Requirements